Eventonomy

 Creating an Event from the Frontend

-1. Navigate to your site's My Events page (default: /my-events/).
+1. Navigate to your site's My Events page (default: /manage-events/).

 2. Click Create event in the left-hand nav.